Mitsubishi 3000GT: 1994–1996 (Series 2)

 The 1995-1996 3000GT VR-4 Spyder with the retractable hardtop in the up position.

 Facelift models were internally designated Z15A (2WS) and Z16A (4WS) and featured a revised front bumper to accommodate projector beam headlights and small, round projector fog lights.
 They were unveiled in August 1993 in Japan and gradually made their way to other markets as the earlier cars sold out.
 Some markets, such as the UK, did not get these models until as late as 1996.
 The caps on the hood were replaced with integrated sheet metal blisters, and revised side air vents and rear bumpers were added.
 The interior was redesigned with dual air bags, a new audio system, and revised air conditioning refrigerant.
-The engines in the twin-turbo models received an increase to 320 hp and an increase in torque from 307 to 315 lbft when MIVEC variable valve technology was introduced in 1995, and as a result Japanese models received an increase in torque, but the power rating remained unchanged at 280 PS.
+The engines in the twin-turbo models received an increase to 320 hp and an increase in torque from 307 to 315 lbft.
+As a result Japanese models received an increase in torque, but the power rating remained unchanged at 280 PS.

 The VR-4 model now included a six-speed Getrag 446 manual transmission with revised gear ratios.
 Larger wheel/tire combinations were available beginning in 1995.
 The base and SL model received 16-inch wheels in silver or chrome with 225/55 tires, while the VR-4 now had 18-inch chrome wheels with 245/40 tires (the Spyder had the standard 17-inch with higher profile tires from 1994 to handle the additional 400 lb of weight).

 With subsequent price increases, features were discontinued: the tunable exhaust was phased out after 1994 model year, the ECS after 1995 model year, and the active aerodynamics disappeared after 1996.
 This was also when Chrysler ceased sales of the Dodge Stealth captive import, and for the remainder of its life only Mitsubishi-badged versions were available.